Benny-/android-accessory-protocol-bridge/Accessory/AAP-Bridge/doc/AAP-Bridge.md

 # NAME

-AAP-Bridge - Allows communication between a Android device and the local d-bus.
+AAP-Bridge - Server allowing communication between a Android device and the local d-bus.

 # SYNOPSIS